Close

 What is metabolism?

-Metabolism is the process by which your body converts foods and drinks into energy.
-Your body needs this energy to fuel its multitude of functions like breathing, brain power, digestion, repairing muscle, and so much more.
+Metabolism is all the biochemical reactions occurring in the body, and one key role of these reactions is converting food and drinks into energy.
+Your body uses this energy for vital functions such as breathing, brain power, digestion, repairing muscle, and so much more.

 Glucose & metabolism